 Does ChatGPT have a character limit?

 Yes, ChatGPT has a character limit even though it’s not officially documented anywhere.
 This is similar to the hourly chat limit in that it’s difficult to predict beforehand.
 Unfortunately, you can’t raise these character and word limits even with a paid ChatGPT Plus subscription.
-On the plus side, however, you can employ a few strategies to overcome this restriction and extract longer responses from the chatbot.
+On the plus side, however, you can use a bit of creative prompt engineering to overcome this restriction and extract longer responses from the chatbot.
 More on that in a later section.

 As for the word limit itself, some users have found that ChatGPT can only handle 4,096 characters in each prompt.
 That number includes the input as well, so if your own prompt has a lot of background, you might want to enter it in parts.
 ChatGPT can remember and use information throughout a conversation so you don’t have to fit everything in one prompt.